Indigenous art on granville island

 Authentic Indigenous representation in the marketplace impacts the following:

 The Craft Council of British Columbia is a charitable arts service organization which supports all stages of artistic practice in the craft sector.
-Our office and shop are located on Granville Island, which is part of the traditional, ancestral and unceded territory of the Coast Salish peoples–Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
-In preparation for this project, we consulted and received guidance from Indigenous artists and community leaders, journalists and scholars from across the country.
+Our office and shop are located on Granville Island, which is part of the traditional, ancestral, and unceded territory of the Coast Salish peoples–Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.
+In preparation for this project, we consulted and received guidance from Indigenous artists and community leaders as well as journalists and scholars from across the country.

 Granville Island is managed by the Federal Government through the Canadian Mortgage and Housing Corporation (CMHC), which approved this project.
 Any implementation of the final policy recommendations is up to the CMHC.